factom-protocol/FIP/FIPS/config.md

 ;webTLSKey =
 ;webTLSCertificate =

-; The addresses to include in the certificate, comma separated list ; Example: "localhost,127.0.0.1,testserver.com" ;webTLSAddress =
+; To include any additional ip addresses or hostnames in the self-signed certificate, add ; them in a comma-separated list.
+Note that localhost, 127.0.0.1, and ::1 are included by default.
+; Example: "exampledomain.abc,192.168.0.1,192.168.0.2"
+;webTLSHosts =

 ; If set, the control panel and API will require basic http authentication to use ;webUsername =